SlightlyLargeNC/scripts/README.md

-# bashscripts
+# SLNC's Bash Scripts
 a collection of random Bash scripts i have made. dependencies will be listed in a file if i remember to make it.